Kwangkee/ECG/PhysioNet Challenge/readme.md

 ### Data
 The training data contains twelve-lead ECGs.
 The validation and test data contains twelve-lead, six-lead, four-lead, three-lead, and two-lead ECGs:

-Twelve leads: I, II, III, aVR, aVL, aVF, V1, V2, V3, V4, V5, V6
+- Twelve leads: I, II, III, aVR, aVL, aVF, V1, V2, V3, V4, V5, V6
-Six leads: I, II, III, aVR, aVL, aVF
+- Six leads: I, II, III, aVR, aVL, aVF
-Four leads: I, II, III, V2
+- Four leads: I, II, III, V2
-Three leads: I, II, V2
+ -Three leads: I, II, V2
-Two leads: I, II
+- Two leads: I, II

 https://github.com/physionetchallenges/evaluation-2021
 Each ECG recording has one or more labels that describe cardiac abnormalities (and/or a normal sinus rhythm).
 We mapped the labels for each recording to SNOMED-CT codes.
 The lists of scored labels and unscored labels are given with the evaluation code; see the scoring section for details.